ishaq/Paillier-E-Voting/README.md

 * Daniel Park (parkd5@rpi.edu)

 ## Credits
-* [PyCrypto](https://pypi.python.org/pypi/pycrypto) is used for RSA encryption and SHA-256 hashes
+* [PyCrypto](https://pypi.python.org/pypi/pycrypto) is used for RSA encryption and SHA-256 hashes.
+PyCrypto is a dead project.
+We shall, if time permitted, shift to [cryptography](https://pypi.python.org/pypi/cryptography).
 * [Paillier](https://github.com/mikeivanov/paillier) is used for Paillier homomorphic encryption.
 We modified it a considerably to fix bugs and make it work with Python 3.